UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_04.md

 Notes:
-After a collaborator has reviewed your changes and approved the pull request, they or you can click the "Merge" button.
+After a collaborator has reviewed your changes and approved the pull request, they or you can click the `Merge` button and accept the pull request GitHub will offer you
-After doing this, GitHub gives you the option to delete the branch via the web interface.
+to delete the branch via the web interface.
-This is always safe to do, as the deleted branches can easily be restored later.
+To do this you should click `Delete branch` button.

-Pay attention that if you delete the branch in remote, the label `origin/report` will desappear of your `git log` or project history visualization, but this doesn't mean that the branch `report` that lives in your remote repository on GitHub.
+Pay attention to the fact that deleting a remote branch won't affect the local branch `report` in your local repository.
-You can directly delete the branch after merging clicking `Delete branch` on GitHub after you have accepted the pull request.
+Instead, the label `origin/report` will disappear from your `git log`or project history visualisation.
+You still have to delete the local version of `report` if you want to get rid of that branch as we learned some minutes ago.

-You can use the command `git push <remote> --delete <branch>` to delete the remote branch from the terminal.
+It is possible to delete the remote branch from the terminal using the command `git push <remote> --delete <branch>`.
 For example, the command `git push origin --delete report` would allow you to perform the same action that we did on GitHub in the image.

-Although it is not necessary to remove a branch after merging it, doing so can help keep your repository tidy.
+Although it is not necessary to remove a branch after merging it, doing so can help to keep your repository tidy.

 ---